Karthikprasadm/Sup/sup-lang/docs/tutorial.md

 Create `todo.sup`:
 ```
 sup
-  # Initialize an empty list (grammar requires at least one item)
+  note Initialize an empty list (grammar requires at least one item)
   make list of 0
   set todos to the list
   pop from todos